nickcoyne/pcbc-event-timer/README.md

 ## Introduction

 A Rails app for managing timing for an enduro-style (multi-stage) mountain bike event, where the stages are timed with Strava.
 The app will aggregate Strava times across stages to produce a leaderboard.
+Currently designed to be run locally, so that it can be used more easily where internet reception is not good (connection would only be required when actually syncing with Strava).

 ## Getting Started